Assessment and Approvals of Prospective Adopters

 If the prospective adopters provide notification of their wish to proceed outside this 6 months time limit, they will need to restart Stage One.
 They should be contacted within 5 working days of their notification and offered a re-entry interview.
 The Stage One Plan should take into account activities undertaken previously.

-Based on the information gathered during this period and the recommendation of the ADA, the agency will make a decision on whether to proceed to the assessment (Stage Two) stage and invite an application.
+Based on the information gathered during this period and the recommendation of the Adoption Advisor, the agency will make a decision on whether to proceed to the assessment (Stage Two) stage and invite an application.
 This decision will be made by the ATM and confirmed in writing.
-If proceeding, the letter will confirm that additional checks including school, nursery, ex partner, employers and adult children may be undertaken, and formal referees will also be visited.
+If proceeding, the letter will confirm that additional checks including school, nursery, ex partner, employers and adult children may be undertaken, and formal referees will also be visited or video called.

 Stage One ends with the Pre-Assessment Decision.

 If the agency decides that prospective adopters are unsuitable, then they must provide a clear explanation in writing, of the reasons why they are not proceeding, and provide details of the national advice line.
 A complaint using the local complaints procedure can be submitted if enquirers are dissatisfied and the complaints leaflet should be enclosed with the letter.
-They will also be able to raise general concerns about the process with First4Adoption.
 The Independent Review Mechanism is not available for decisions made during Stage One.

 The agency would generally recommend an age gap of 2 years between an existing child within the family and a child being placed for adoption and that 12 months have passed since the first adoption order was granted unless the child is a sibling of an existing adopted child.